HussainAther/philosophy/neuro/fMRI.md

 Some neuroimaging techniques rely on using a single cognitive process inserted into another set of cognitive processes without affecting the rest.

-Philosopher-neuroscientist Joshua Greene has performed research using fMRI.
-Do people ultimately base their mature moral judgments on their passions or on reason and logic?
+Philosopher-neuroscientist Joshua Greene has performed research using fMRI to study ethics.
 Taking philosophy back to its empirical roots, Greene embraces the trolley problem to test how people respond to various scenarios and decisions involving the problem.
 In the problem, a runaway trolley speeds down railroad tracks as it approaches five people tied to the tracks in front of it.
 You may pull a lever to switch the trolley to another path that would only kill one person.
 In an alternate experiment, you may push a man off a bridge in such a way he would stop the trolley from killing the five people.

 The research has shown the majority of people believe it's moral to pull the lever but not push the large man.
 Greene's fMRI research has shown that, when people think through both dilemmas, they take a rational, utilitarian approach.
 This is rooted in the brain's